 The weapon he carried that day wasn't a standard-issue officer's sword, however.
 It had been specially made for Shaw by the famed English swordsmith, the Henry Wilkinson Company.

-The Wilkinson company was known worldwide, as it began its life under founder James Nock as the personal gunmaker to King George III.
-Henry Wilkinson's father James took over the company and began making personal weapons for British nobility.
-The firm reached great heights under Henry as it began to manufacture swords that were specifically created for combat effectiveness.
+The Wilkinson company was known worldwide, as it began its life under founder Henry Nock as the personal gunmaker to King George III.
+Nock's son-in-law, James Wilkinson, took over the business after Nock's death and began making personal weapons for British nobility.
+The firm then reached great heights under James Wilkinson's son, Henry, as it began to manufacture swords that were specifically created for combat effectiveness.

 "That was the Rolls-Royce of swords at the time," Anne Bentley, a curator at the Massachusetts Historical Society in Boston, told National Public Radio.
 "And it was a very, very expensive and very valuable gift, and anyone who depended on a sword in war wanted a Wilkinson sword, so it was a generous gift from his uncle."